chkp-guybarak/terraform-azure-guy-test1/modules/single-gateway-new-vnet/README.md

-# Check Point CloudGuard Network Security Single Gateway Terraform deployment for Azure
+# Check Point CloudGuard Network Security Single Gateway Terraform Registry deployment for Azure

 This Terraform module deploys Check Point CloudGuard Network Security Single Gateway solution into a new Vnet in Azure.
 As part of the deployment the following resources are created: